Last updated on January 26th, 2023 at 12:05 am

 *skip 3 dc and in between the stitches put 3 dc and ch 1 and 3 dc* repeat till their are 8 clusters made..join to the top of the ch 3…ch 1

-row 3: In the next ch space put *8 dc, skip 3 dc and put 1 sc in that space* continue around till the end join and fasten off…add 1 st color used and ch 1
+Row 3: In the next ch space put *8 dc, skip 3 dc and put 1 sc in that space* continue around till the end join and fasten off…add 1 st color used & ch 1

-To finish, fold the butterfly in half.
-Take the large pipe cleaner and fold in half and then fold turn to make a small circle then put the pipe cleaner around the middle of the butterfly.
-Curl the ends of the pipe cleaner.
-I use the crochet hook and twist it around that.
+To Finish: fold the butterfly in half.
+Take a large pipe cleaner (also called a chenille stem) and fold it in half, then fold again to make a small circle, placing the pipe cleaner around the middle of the butterfly and twisting it together.

-You may also be interested in the Holocaust Crochet Butterfly Pattern, shown at left, contributed as part of The Butterfly Project organized by the Holocaust Museum Houston.
+You may also be interested in the Holocaust Crochet Butterfly Pattern, shown at left, part of The Butterfly Project.

 If your kids like making butterflies, consider this cute spool knitting yarn butterfly kit at Amazon.